 The Daystar truck may be scheduled to pick up large quantities of food that individuals, groups or businesses would like to donate to our Food Pantry.

 Produce is the most difficult to obtain.
 We have dedicated volunteers who plant a large garden on our grounds, which is harvested in the spring and fall.
 However, we rely mostly on whatever salads, vegetables and fruit that supermarkets are able to donate to the Food Bank.
 Understandably, such donations can amount to being little and not very fresh.
 However, the Church Without Walls and the Community Food Bank get weekly truckloads of produce fresh from Florida farms and orchards.
 Daystar is a regular beneficiary of this subsidized second harvest of Florida crops.
-It is available upon delivery to Daystar without any restrictions, except you may only take what you can carry out and it may not be sold.
+It is available upon delivery to Daystar for clients without any restrictions, except they may only take what they can carry out and it may not be sold.